Camden Medical Centre: Services

-Camden Medical also houses supporting medical facilities such as a radiology centre run by Singapore General Hospital which offers MRI, CT and X-ray imaging services; a clinical laboratory; a molecular diagnostic and microbiology laboratory; a dialysis centre; a rehabilitation centre and a pharmacy.
+Camden Medical offers holistic and integrated care to patients and visitors through their multidisciplinary clinics across 21 different specialities and state of the art supporting medical facilities such as a day surgery and other diagnostic centres.

+Centrally-located and within minutes walk from the Orchard Road shopping belt, Camden Medical is easily accessible via the Orchard Boulevard MRT station and public bus.

-In addition to a car park, there is a complimentary shuttle bus service from Newton MRT station.
-The centre also has an in-house concierge service to assist with arrangements such as wheelchair accommodation, cabs and booking meeting rooms.
+Additionally, the centre also has an in-house concierge service to assist with arrangements such as wheelchair accommodation, cabs and booking meeting rooms.

 In 2019, HC Surgical and Medistar provided a subsidiary for a new endoscopy centre within the Camden Medical Centre.
 The new centre was set up to house over 150 new doctors.

 In 2020, Novena Lifecare bought 55% of stakes in the Aptus Surgery Centre at Paragon Medical Centre and Novaptus Surgery Centre located at Camden Medical Centre in a deal worth S$20 million.